neil7057/beach_hut_society/README.md

     -   For Adding Tags:

         -   The cursor is automatically positiioned at the start of the first input field.

+        -   Tags can be created from the Tag menu, Thread post creation or Thread edit pages.

-        -   Tag Case is forced to lowercase.
+        -   Tag Case is forced to lowercase on input.
 Duplicate Tags are not permitted.

         -   Errors are presented as a Flash message below the sub menu and hero image.